Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/README.md

 <img src="https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/blob/master/wiki-assets/choose_worker.png" width="800" alt="Choose Worker" align="center" /></a>

 ### Actions
 After you choose a worker, clicking on the action buttons you will see where you can make those actions by a white border on every square.
-You can switch between the actions until, you click on the map for the move, or you click on the back button on the console for the build.
+You can switch between the actions until, you click on the map for the move, or you click on the building button on the console for the build.

 <sub>**Actions**</sub>
 <img src="https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/blob/master/wiki-assets/actions.png" width="800" alt="Actions" align="center" /></a>